Thylacoleo: Skull

 Like other thylacoleonids, Thylacoleo had blade-like third premolar teeth in the upper and lower jaws, that functioned as the carnassial teeth, with these teeth being present much further forwards in the jaw than in other mammals.
 Compared to earlier thyacoleonids, the third premolars were considerably enlarged.
 Thylacoleo also had a proportionally large pair of first incisors in the upper and lower jaws, which functioned analogously to other carnivores' canine teeth.
 They also had true canines but they served little purpose as they were stubby and not very sharp.
 Compared to earlier thylacoleonids, the number of molar teeth was reduced.

 Pound for pound, T. carnifex had the strongest bite of any mammal species, living or extinct; a T. carnifex weighing 101 kg had a bite comparable to that of a 250 kg African lion, and research suggests that Thylacoleo could hunt and take prey much larger than itself.
 Larger animals that were likely prey include Diprotodon spp. and giant kangaroos.
 It seems improbable that Thylacoleo could achieve as high a bite force as a modern-day lion; however, this might have been possible when taking into consideration the size of its brain and skull.
 Carnivores usually have rather large brains when compared to herbivorous marsupials, which lessens the amount of bone that can be devoted to enhancing bite force.
 Thylacoleo however, is thought to have had substantially stronger muscle attachments and therefore a smaller brain.
 Some later studies questioned the ability of the canine teeth to deliver a killing bite.

+Digital endocast of the cranial cavity of Thylacoleo carniflex (SAMA P18681 = FMNH PM 59244).

 Using 3D modeling based on X-ray computed tomography scans, marsupial lions were found to be unable to use the prolonged, suffocating bite typical of living big cats.
 They instead had an extremely efficient and unique bite; the incisors would have been used to stab at and pierce the flesh of their prey while the more specialised carnassials crushed the windpipe, severed the spinal cord, and lacerated the major blood vessels such as the carotid artery and jugular vein.
 Compared to an African lion which may take 15 minutes to kill a large catch, the marsupial lion could kill a large animal in less than a minute.
 The skull was so specialized for big game that it was very inefficient at catching smaller animals, which possibly contributed to its extinction.